patilankita79/FullStack_RealTimePollingApplication/README.md

       - To let people from other domain make request without having issue
     - mongoose
   - Create app.js file with the command => touch app.js
-  - Create a public folder and create index.html inside public folder
+  - Create a public folder and create index.html inside public folder.
+Create the front-end form using materialize css
   - Create routes folder which will contain all the routes

+  **2. Front-end JavaScript**
+    - When user hits VOTE button, it needs to make request to backend ('/poll' endpoint) and pusher will trigger an event that we will subscribe to on front-end and we will get the points and OS that is submitted along with the message

 <hr>